Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 2. Enter a name for the variant set in the *Name* field.

-3. Select an attribute set in the *Attribute Set* drop-down list.
+3. Select an attribute set in the *Attribute set* drop-down list.
 All active attribute sets are displayed in the list.
   The *Formulas* section with the *Formula for SKU* field is displayed.

   > [Info] You need to specify defining and changeable attributes for the variant set at a later step.
 Be aware that only those attributes assigned to the selected attribute set will be available.